Fujifilm GF 55mm f/1.7 R WR Review

 The GF 55mm f/1.7 R WR was finally released in September 2023 at the Fujifilm X Summit in Stockholm alongside the impressive Fujifilm GFX 100 II camera.

-At the time this article was written the GF 55mm f/1.7 R WR was listed at $2,299.00.
+The GF 55mm f/1.7 R WR was listed at $2,299.00 when this article was written.

 Specs and Handling

 As mentioned above, when we first saw the photo of a GF 55mm f/1.7 R WR in 2021, no one knew if this would be the final version.
-Perhaps Fujifilm just used a copy of the GF 80mm and changed the font.
+Perhaps Fujifilm used a copy of the GF 80mm and changed the font.

-As it played out, the photo from 2021 appears to have been the real thing as the GF 55mm f/1.7 R WR looks like a clone of the GF 80mm f/1.7 R WR.
+As it played out, the photo from 2021 appears to have been the real thing, as the GF 55mm f/1.7 R WR looks like a clone of the GF 80mm f/1.7 R WR.
 They are almost identical in size and dimensions.

 Other Spec Highlights: